huangch/qust/README.md

 ## Building

-You can build the QuPath StarDist extension from source with
+You can build the QuPath QuST extension from source with

 ```bash
 gradlew clean build